riok/mapperly/docs/docs/contributing/index.md

 - **Small Features** can be crafted and directly [submitted as a Pull Request](#submit-pr).

+## Using AI tools

+You are welcome to use AI tools to help you contribute to Mapperly.
+However, you are responsible for every line of code you submit.
+Before opening a pull request, please make sure that you did not use AI tools to generate the PR, or that you have manually verified that you understand the code, that it is correct, optimal, and follows the project guidelines and architecture.

+Low-quality, AI-generated pull requests that have not been reviewed and understood by their author will be closed immediately without further explanation.

 ## Submission Guidelines

 ### <a name="submit-issue"></a> Submitting an issue